 LUNCH: Restaurant Carmen San Miguel || DINNER: Aboard the train

-GOOD TO KNOW | The Alhambra is the most visited monument is Spain.
+GOOD TO KNOW | The Alhambra is the most visited monument in Spain.
 It is extraordinarily busy which means you will be shuffling through rooms at a snail’s pace.
 Bring a pair of comfortable shoes for the excursion!

 DAY THREE – ÚBEDA – BAEZA – CORDOBA

-The next morning, as I peek out my curtains, rubbing the remnants of sleep from my eyes I notice we are no longer in Granada.
+The next morning, as I peek out of my tasseled curtains, rubbing the remnants of sleep from my eyes I notice we are no longer in Granada.
 The train rode through the night to bring us to our next destination, a little town called Baeza in the province of Jaén.
 Also known as the olive oil-producing region of Spain.

 The latter becomes crystal clear as we hop on board the bus for our first visit of the day and endless rolling hills dotted with a sea of olive trees flit by the windows.
 Baeza is a UNESCO World Heritage site thanks to the many beautifully preserved Renaissance mansions that make up the historical center.
 Get your camera ready, because this little town is picture-perfect!